jarrettmeyer/jarrettmeyer.github.io/_posts/2017-07-08-sql-server-sending-http-requests.md

 ---
 title: "SQL Server: Sending HTTP Requests"
 layout: post
 date: 2017-07-08
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 Here's another fun trick I learned this week: sending HTTP requests with SQL Server.
 It turns out, we have access to a whole host of OLE automation classes from within SQL Server.
 The first thing we need to do is enable OLE automation.
 This is done with the `sp_configure` command.